 - 9. On the Servers menu, enter the host name and listener port number for the Source Server, or accept the default (port 636).
 The server will attempt a connection to the server.
 If the server is unresponsive, you will be asked to retry <hostname>:636, contact, discard, or keep the server.
 After entering the first server, enter the additional servers (hostname:port) for the source endpoints, which will be prioritized below the first server.
 You also have the option to remove any existing servers. - 10.On the Synchronization User Account DN menu, enter the User Account DN for the source servers.
 The account will be used exclusively by the Synchronization Server to communicate with the source external servers.
-This step will ask you to enter a User Account DN and password, or accept the default account DN (cn=Sync User, cn=Users, DC=adsync, DC=UnboundID, DC=com).
-The User Account DN password must meet the minimum password requirements for Active Directory domains. - 11.At this point, you must set up the Destination Endpoint servers.
+This step will ask you to enter a User Account DN and password, or accept the default account DN (cn=Sync User,cn=Users,DC=adsync,DC=UnboundID,DC=com).
+Note that the default account DN is only presented as an example.
+Make sure to enter an account DN within your domain.
+Also, the User Account DN password must meet the minimum password requirements for Active Directory domains. - 11.At this point, you must set up the Destination Endpoint servers.
 The setup steps are similar to steps 6-11.
 Select the option for UnboundID and then set up an external destination server and User Account DN.